xuio/nubert-hass/README.md

 # Nubert NuPro

 Integration for Nubert NuPro Speakers.

-For now it only supports the NuPro line (a600 BLE Profile)
+Following models are supported for now:
+* X-Sub
+* NuPro X series

 speakers should be automatically discovered via BLE